-Special thanks to:

-Subject Matter Experts: Patricia L. Bender, DNP, APRN-CNS, Rachel M. Hogan, MA, and Travis T. Tollefson, MD, MPH, FACS Editors in Chief: Angela J. Dixon, MA, Lynn Fox, MA, MEd, CCC-SLP and Ron Aronovich, DMD Managing Editor: Oluwaseun A. Adetayo, MD, FAAP, FACS Associate Editors: Michael S. Jaskolka, DDS, MD, FACS, Leanne Magee, PhD, and Albert K. Oh, MD Medical Illustrator: Marie Rossettie, CMI Writing Consultant: Amy Mendillo, MM, MPP Special thanks to all those who have contributed to previous editions
+Subject Matter Experts: Patricia L. Bender, DNP, APRN-CNS, Rachel M. Hogan, MA, and Travis T. Tollefson, MD, MPH, FACS

+Editors in Chief: Angela J. Dixon, MA, Lynn Fox, MA, MEd, CCC-SLP and Ron Aronovich, DMD

+Managing Editor: Oluwaseun A. Adetayo, MD, FAAP, FACS Associate Editors: Michael S. Jaskolka, DDS, MD, FACS, previous editions

+Leanne Magee, PhD, and Albert K. Oh, MD Medical Illustrator: Marie Rossettie, CMI Writing Consultant: Amy Mendillo, MM, MPP

+Special thanks to all those who have contributed to

+Table of Contents

+Introduction

 Welcome

-Overview of Cleft Lip and Palate
+Overview of Cleft Lip and Palate 3

 What is Cleft Lip and/or Palate?

 Types of Clefts

 Causes of Clefts

 Caring for a Baby with a Cleft

+Feeding

-Feeding.....
-Physical and Emotional Health.....
-Drinking from a Cup.....
-Sharing the News with Family and Friends.....
+Physical and Emotional Health

+Drinking from a Cup

+Sharing the News with Family and Friends 5

 Cleft Treatment

 Individualized Care

 Selecting a Team

 Surgical Repairs

 Lip Repair

 Palate Repair

 Preparing for Surgery

-The Ears, Speech/Language, and Teeth.....
+The Ears, Speech/Language, and Teeth

 Caring for the Ears and Hearing

 Tests for Hearing

 Dental Care

 Sharing the News with Family and Friends

-Sharing the ivews with ranning and rifenus •••
+Sharing the News with ranning and rhends

-Support for Parents.....
+Support for Parents

-• •

 Paying for Treatment

 Using the Internet

 Support Groups

 Mental Health

-1/10/11/01 1 100/10/1
+2-20-20-2-2-20-2-2-2-2-2-2-2-2-2-2-2-2-

-Closing Words
+Closing Words 9

 Reflections from a Parent

 Appendix A

-Glossary.....
+Glossary 10

-Appendix B
+Appendix B a.

-Recommended Questions for the Team.....
+Personmended Overtions for the Team